Efficient Generative Prediction for EHR Foundation Models: The SCOPE and REACH Estimators: Proofs

+We call this statistic, $\mathbb{E}(\Var(\mathbbm{1}_B | \hat X_{1:n})),$ ``\textbf{spontaneity}.''
+In Appendix \ref{app:spont_prev}, it is shown that the efficiency gains presented by SCOPE and REACH can be predicted by a linear model using only prevalence and spontaneity as inputs with an $R^2$ of over 0.93.
+The relationship between spontaneity and estimator variance is further explored in synthetic Markov chain experiments described in Appendices \ref{app:mc_methods} and\ref{app:mc_synthetic}.

 In addition to being a lower variance estimator than the Monte Carlo method, $\mathcal{R}$ is also a lower variance estimator than $\mathcal{S}$ for all models and stopping conditions.
-This fact is demonstrated in detail in the appendix.
-Finally, since all three estimators are unbiased and $\mathcal{R}$ has variance no greater than $M_0$ and $\mathcal{S}$, it follows directly from the bias variance decomposition of the mean squared error, $MSE(\hat\theta) = (\mathbb{E}[\theta - \hat\theta])^2 + \Var(\hat\theta)$, that $\mathcal{R}$ has MSE no greater than either of the other estimators.
+This fact is proven in detail in Appendix \ref{s:var_less}.